Do the Digit Insurance

 3. Reclined Hero Pose

-A restorative yoga posture, the reclined hero pose allows the front part of your body to stretch.
-This includes your feet, thighs and abdominal muscles.
-This pose eases muscle tension and initiates blood circulation improving the functioning of the nervous system.
-Furthermore, this pose helps to relax and reduces chronic low back pain without the need to consume any medicines.
+A restorative yoga posture, the reclined hero pose allows the front part of your body to stretch, including your feet, thighs, and abdominal muscles.
+This pose eases muscle tension and initiates blood circulation, improving the functioning of the nervous system.
+Furthermore, it helps to relax and reduces chronic low back pain without consuming any medicines.

-Step 1: Start by placing your hands on the floor on either side of your thighs.
-Then try to lean your torso backwards as you place your hands on your hips.
+Step 1: Place your hands on the floor on either side of your thighs.
+Then, lean your torso backwards and place your hands on your hips.

-Step 2: To come down on your forearms, try to bend your elbows.
-If you are sitting on a blanket or cushion, try to use taller blankets to ensure support to your spine as you come down comfortably.
+Step 2: Bend your elbows to come down on your forearms.
+If you are sitting on a blanket or cushion, use taller blankets to ensure support for your spine as you come down comfortably.

-Step 3: Ensure that your knees are closer and remain in that position for about 10 minutes.
+Step 3: Ensure your knees are closer and remain in that position for 10 minutes.

-Step 4: Come out of your pose by raising yourself with the help of your forearms.
-Press onto your hands to come back to the original sitting position.
+Step 4: Come out of your pose by raising your forearms.
+Press onto your hands to return to the original sitting position.

 4. Semi-Kneeling Yoga Pose

-This pose is also known as Bharad bhajasana and is a bit complex pose that requires expert supervision.
-It improves your body posture and enhances mobility in your spine.
-As it initiates movement through your peristalsis or the digestive tract, it also improves your digestion and relieves you from constipation.
+This pose, or Bharad Bhajasana, is complex and requires expert supervision.
+It improves body posture and enhances spine mobility.
+As it initiates movement through your peristalsis or digestive tract, it also improves digestion and relieves constipation.

 Step 1: Start with a staff pose and make yourself comfortable before beginning this exercise.